vaibhavalman/Text-Based-Slot-Machine/README.md

 # Text-Based-Slot-Machine
-Slot Machine Game
+Text Based Slot Machine Game

 This is a simple slot machine game written in Python.
 The game allows the user to deposit money, place a bet, and spin the reels.
-The aim is to match symbols across the paylines to win money.
+The aim is to match Text across the paylines to win money.

 Getting Started

 To get started with this game, you should have Python 3 installed on your machine.

 Clone the repository to your local machine.
 Open a terminal or command prompt and navigate to the root directory of the cloned repository.
-Run the game by typing python slot_machine.py and pressing enter.
+Run the game by typing python text-based-slot-machine.py and pressing enter.

 How to Play